omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - undid workoutdetail.date and instance.date because its rounding dates forward to the next day.

 Functionality to add:
-- increment instance number of times completed everytime a result is saved
-        - possibly also add a instance completed date to instance file when result is saved?
+- add ability to choose dates completed when creating workout
-                - could then order workouts on user page by instance completed dates
+        - will be on the create workout form and will be used to create the instance off of that workout
+- when creating a new workout, offer users a choice to add a result of this workout immediately.
+        - popup: "Have you already completed this workout?" with linkes y/n
+                - if y go to add results page/popup (need choice of when did you complete this workout)
+                - if no go to instance detail page
 - ?only update base workout times counted and duration at midnight?
 - add click to hide/show scaling on workout detail and instance detail pages.
         - set default to hidden